 How the king moves diagonally?

 A king can move diagonally, vertically as well horizontally in any direction but only up to one square in a single move.
 A king captures in the same way it moves.
-So it can take any enemy piece standing next to it, but except for another king.
+So it can take any enemy piece standing next to it, except for another king.

 A king can’t capture an enemy king.
 I have explained the reason for this in a bit more detail in my article Why A King Can’t Kill Another King In Chess?
 (Explained)